Vermont’s Christine Hallquist Wins Primary, Could Be First Transgender Governor

 That net 38 point drop is the biggest quarterly shift since Morning Consult began polling the subject in May 2016.
 It was also enough to knock Scott out of his place in the top 10 — which he had shared with popular blue-state GOP Govs.
 Charlie Baker of Massachusetts and Larry Hogan of Maryland — and place him three spots from the bottom 10.

 But Scott is still the favorite in the race, with Cook Political Report rating it “solid Republican.”
-A poll conducted in July had some good news for the governor: two thirds of Vermonters said they support the gun law, and nearly half of Democrats had a positive opinion of Scott.
+A poll conducted in July had some good news for the governor: Two-thirds of Vermonters said they support the gun law, and nearly half of Democrats had a positive opinion of Scott.
 Only 18 percent of Democrats had a favorable opinion of Hallquist, but 55 percent did not know who she was.

 Hallquist’s path to victory may be difficult, but the New York Times notes that with her campaign drawing national attention, she’ll attract more fundraising dollars and other resources.